ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 ## ResultsAtBar

-Array in chronological order containing the sums of wins and losses of all open and closed trades at every bar, in account currency units. **(var)ResultsAtBar\[Bar\]** is the result at end of the simulation.
+Array in chronological order containing the sums of wins and losses of all open and closed trades at every bar, in account currency units. **(var)ResultsAtBar\[Bar\]** is the end result of the simulation.

 ### Type: